 Pollinator Conservation Resources – North Central Region

-The pollinator resources found on this page support habitat projects in Manitoba, Saskatchewan, Alberta, North Dakota, South Dakota, Nebraska, eastern Colorado, eastern Wyoming, and eastern Montana.
+The pollinator resources found on this page support habitat restoration in Manitoba, Saskatchewan, Alberta, North Dakota, South Dakota, Nebraska, eastern Colorado, eastern Wyoming, and eastern Montana.

 The Xerces Society has collaborated with the Lady Bird Johnson Wildflower Center to create plant lists that are attractive to native bees, bumble bees, honey bees, and other beneficial insects, as well as plant lists with value as nesting materials for native bees.
 These lists can be narrowed down with additional criteria such as state, soil moisture, bloom time, and sunlight requirements.